ddelange/yt/README.md

             Enable video mode.
 Defaults to audio mode.
 Only mono and stereo are supported.

       -c
-            Fetch space separated  URLs from clipboard.
-Overwrites manually  passed URLs.
+            Fetch space separated  URLs from clipboard,  additional to the manually passed URLs.
 Auto-enables when no URLs are manually passed.

       -D POSIX_PATH
             Set the destination path.
 Used for both the (intermediate) output and for the